The First Rebel

 Meanwhile, Adam and Eve are continuing to have children.

-Genesis 5:4 After he begot Seth, the days of Adam were eight hundred years; and he had sons and daughters.
+Genesis 5:4 After he begat Seth, the days of Adam were eight hundred years; and he had sons and daughters.
 5 So all the days that Adam lived were nine hundred and thirty years; and he died.

-Sons and daughters.
+They had sons and daughters.
 Adam lived to be 930 years old.
 He lived 800 more years after the birth of a son named Seth.
 This makes Adam 130 at the time that Seth was born.

-Lets take a closer look at the lives of these first two boys.
+Let's take a closer look at the lives of these first two boys.

 There is no special significance relating to the jobs they had.
 There was nothing lowly or demeaning in either occupation.
 Both occupations were essential to life.

 When you think about it, their existence would be something that we would consider too precarious for us to attempt.
 We think about the first settlers coming to North America... they brought with them a few items to help them get settled, but they came knowing full well there would be no hospitals, no stores, no manufacturers .. no nothing.
 We admire them for their great courage and tenacity.
-But here we are reading about Adam and Eve … now living in bodies subject to weakness.
-Personal health was likely not an issue.
-There would be no cold or flu germs.
-No transmittable diseases.
-No genetically inherited diseases or conditions.
-No health issues related to pollution or genetically modified food.
-But this does not take into account injuries from accidents or attacks from animals.

 So, as far as work was concerned … eating was the only thing that they had to focus on.
-In the early days there would be no libraries or book stores.
+In the early days there would be no libraries or bookstores.
 There would be no musical instruments.
 What would they do for fun … for joy … for fulfillment?
-They likely sat around in the evening and remembered stories.
-But there would not be many stories to share.
-History was just beginning.
-A more complete answer to this actually is coming up soon in a subsequent chapter of Genesis.

 Either we worship the true God in a correct manner …. or we worship the true God in an incorrect manner, or we worship a false God … or we worship ourselves.
 But we all worship.

-Abel worshiped the true God in a correct manner.
-He killed an animal – one of the best of his flock … a firstborn.
-Is this co-incidental?
-Sounds to me like this was the will of God.
-The act of worship was such that Abel would be killing one of the best, an innocent animal, to offer in place of himself.
-A substitute.
-When we talk about the doctrine of salvation today, we cannot do so with out mentioning the 'substitutionary atonement' of Christ.
+When we talk about the doctrine of salvation today, we cannot do so without mentioning the 'substitutionary atonement' of Christ.
 He was the innocent Lamb of God, the best Lamb, who died so that you would not have to.

-So how old is Abel at this time?
-Since we are not told we have to do some digging and reasoning.
-First of all, it says that Abel brought from the firstborn of HIS flock.
-Not his father's flock.
-He was not doing this for his dad.
-No doubt he got his experience from home.
-While he lived at home the flock would be the family flock.
 But in our passage we read that Abel brought a firstborn from his own flock.
 This speaks of a degree of independence from his family.
 It sounds like he is on his own.
 And it certainly sounds like this was not the first time that Abel had been involved in offering a sacrifice.

 Further, there is really nothing in the text to imply that this is the first time Abel, now living on his own, offers a sacrifice.
 This is a family practice done in obedience to God.
-It is likely that Cain … also living on his own, at first offered animal sacrifices.

 But what motivated Cain to change things?
 What motivated him to try something that God had not prescribed?

-In his own logic he may have thought … Abel takes of the best of HIS flock … (even though that is what God had told them to do) so why can't I do that?
-Why can't I take some to the best stuff that I produce and offer that?
+In his own logic he may have thought … “Abel ‘takes of the best’ of HIS flock … (even though that is what God had told them to do) so why can't I do that?
+Why can't I take some of the best stuff that I produce and offer that?
 I have an amazing garden.
 I have really worked hard at it.
-Why can't I honor God with an offering of my Best?
+Why can't I honor God with an offering of my Best?”

 What we have going on in Cain's mind is two evil thoughts.